-FSANZ also undertook a literature search in Pubmed on 2 March 2023 to identify any relevant literature14.
+FSANZ also undertook a literature search in Pubmed on 2 March 2023 to identify any relevant literature16.
 No studies were identified.
 In general anti-nutritional factors are associated with foods from plant material (Gemede and Ratta 2014) and therefore studies on anti-nutritional factors in cultured quail cells would not be expected.

-14 Search terms: ("cultured quail" or "in vitro quail" or "in-vitro quail" or "lab-grown quail " or "cell-based quail" or "cultivated quail" or "cultured chicken" or "in vitro chicken" or "in-vitro chicken" or "lab-grown chicken" or "artificial chicken" or "cell-based chicken" or "cultivated chicken" or "cultured meat" or "in vitro meat" or "in-vitro meat" or "lab-grown meat" or "artificial meat" or "cell-based chicken" or "cell-based meat" or "cultivated meat" or "in vitro meat" or "lab-grown meat" or "artificial meat" or "cell-based meat" or "cultivated meat" or "in vitro meat" or "artificial meat" or "cell-based meat" or "cultivated meat" or "in vitro meat" or "artificial meat" or "anti-nutritional" or "cell-based meat" or "biologically active" or "absorbed" or "absorbed" or "absorption").
+16 Search terms: ("cultured quail" or "in vitro quail" or "in-vitro quail" or "lab-grown quail " or "cell-based quail" or "cultivated quail" or "cultured chicken" or "in vitro chicken" or "in-vitro chicken" or "lab-grown chicken" or "artificial chicken" or "cell-based chicken" or "cultivated chicken" or "cultured meat" or "in vitro meat" or "in-vitro meat" or "lab-grown meat" or "artificial meat" or "cell-based meat" or "cultivated meat" or "in vitro meat" or "in-vitro meat" or "lab-grown meat" or "artificial meat" or "cell-based meat" or "cultivated meat" or "in vitro meat" or "artificial meat" or "cell-based meat" or "cultivated meat" or "in vitro meat" or "artificial meat" or "anti-nutritional" or "biologically active" or "absorbed" or "absorbed" or "absorption").